-Memory and thinking work by activating brain cells with acetyl-choline.
-Alzheimer's drugs boost acetyl-choline.
-Medicines for other conditions are often anti-cholinergic drugs, which lower acetyl-choline.
-From allergies to insomnia, these can spell big trouble for people with dementia.
+MEMORY & THINKING are activated by acetyl-choline.
+Alzheimer’s drugs boost acetyl-choline.
+Other medications, from allergy to insomnia drugs, may be anti-cholinergic, lowering acetyl-choline.
+This can spell trouble in dementia.
 Learn which drugs to avoid and what to look out for.

 Drugs widely prescribed to the elderly could be responsible for a decline in cognitive and physical function according to research from the University of East Anglia and the Regenstrief Institute.